jackoalan/PSPL/cmake/README.md

 #### Wii

 In the interest of demonstrating PSPL's flexibility, the PowerPC-driven, embedded-platform known as [Wii](http://en.wikipedia.org/wiki/Wii) is also an included cross-compile.
+The GameCube/Wii *GX API* provides runtime graphics.

 A **Wii Cross Compile** involves invoking `cmake -DPSPL_WII=1 <PSPL_SOURCE>`.
 Note that *only the runtime* is built when targeting Wii.